On uniform flag bundles on Fano manifolds: Diagonalizability criteria for uniform flag bundles

 \section{Diagonalizability criteria for uniform flag bundles}

 Along this section $X$ will denote a Fano manifold of Picard number one and $\pi:Y\to X$ a flag bundle, uniform with respect to an unsplit dominating family $\cM$ of rational curves, with tag $\delta=(d_1,\dots,d_n)$.

-The minimal sections of the bundle $Y$ over the curves of the family and the compatibility among them --in order to construct sections of the $Y_I$'s over $X$-- give rise to a concept of {\it uniform reducibility}, that we will discuss in Section \ref{ssec:redu}.
-Then, in Section \ref{ssec:GMcrit} we will study the differential of the morphism from $\cU$ to a certain $Y_{I_0}$ (see below the definition of $I_0$) to state some reducibility criteria for uniform flag bundles.
+Considering the family $\ol{\cM}$ of minimal sections of this bundle over the curves of the family $\cM$ leads to a concept of {\it uniform reducibility}, that we will discuss in Section \ref{ssec:redu}.
+Then, in Section \ref{ssec:GMcrit}, we will state some reducibility criteria for uniform flag bundles.
 In particular, we will show a flag bundle counterpart of the classic Grauert--M\"ulich theorem, together with some diagonalizability criteria for uniform bundles with special tagging.